 Panasonic’s travel zoom compact builds on the successes of all that came before it.
 It features a 30x optical zoom, but in return for that large zoom range, you need to accept a smaller sensor than its one-inch comrade, the TZ100.

 This is still among the most well-featured superzoom compacts on the market.
-As well as the huge zoom, you get an in-built viewfinder (albeit small), 4K video shooting, a touch-sensitive screen, manual controls, raw format shooting and a body which just about fits in your pocket.
+As well as the huge zoom, 4K video shooting, a touch-sensitive screen, manual controls, raw format shooting and a body which just about fits in your pocket.

 A great choice for those looking for something to take on their travels, in low light it suffers by comparison to its larger sensor rivals.
 If you’re mainly going to be using it on your sunny holidays, you shouldn’t worry too much about that.